pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 **4. Build a natura.tiff raster**
 A raster file `natura.tiff` is used to store shapes of the protected and reserved nature areas.
 Such landuse restrictions can be taking into account when calculating the renewable potential with `build_renewable_profiles`.

 A pre-built `natura.tiff` is loaded along with other data needed to run a model with `retrieve_databundle_light` rule.
-Currently this  valid for Africa, global `natura.tiff` raster is under development.
+Currently this raster is valid for Africa, global `natura.tiff` raster is under development.
 You may generate the `natura.tiff` for a region of interest using `build_natura_raster` rule which aggregates data on protected areas along the cutout extent.